 Secrets of success

-Light: Well-lit or light shade, though equivocate approach summer sunlight
+Light: Well-lit or light shade, but avoid direct summer sunlight

-Water: Keep compost dripping and shorten giveaway drainage.
+Water: Keep compost soaked and restrict free drainage.

 Air humidity: Mist leaves frequently.